-What flow rate you use depends on the welding process, joint width, if the joint has a root opening, if you are welding indoors or outdoors, etc. But, the most common flow rate is between 10 CFH and 40 CFH.
-We wrote about this extensively in our gas tank sizes guide if you would like more information and setting your gas flow rate.
+The flow rate you use depends on the welding process, joint width, whether the joint has a root opening, whether you are welding indoors or outdoors, etc. But, the most common flow rate is between 10 CFH and 40 CFH.
+We wrote about this extensively in our gas tank sizes guide if you want more information and setting your gas flow rate.

 How Do I Know When I Need Gas?

 It’s easy for you to estimate the amount of gas left in the tank.
 A full gas bottle has a pressure of about 2015 psi.
 The pressure gauge shows this value on the regulator.
 As you use the gas, the pressure drops accordingly.
 For example, if the gas is 50% spent, the pressure gauge reads 1000 psi.

 So, once the pressure gauge needle starts getting close to zero, it’s time for a refill.
 However, it’s not a good idea to completely discharge the welding tank because this may lead to moisture contamination on the inside.